 He was named associate professor of business administration at Harvard in 1968 and received tenure in 1972.
 He played a leading role in the design and development of several courses relating to the global political and economic environment of business, comparative business-government relations, and comparative ideology.
 He has published more than 40 articles-12 in the Harvard Business Review, two of which received the McKinsey award for the best article of the year-and a number of books besides the two mentioned above: The New American Ideology (1975) and The American Disease (1984), published by Alfred Knopf; U.S. Competitiveness in the World Economy (1984) ed. with Bruce R. Scott and Ideology and National Competitiveness : An Analysis of Nine Countries (1987) ed. with Ezra F. Vogel, published by Harvard Business School Press; Comparative Business-Government Relations (1990) published by Prentice Hall; Perestroika for America: Restructuring Business-Government Relations for World Competitiveness (1990), published by Harvard Business School Press; Managing Globalization in the Age of Interdependence (1995) published by Pfeiffer & Co.; and published in 2006, A Corporate Solution to Global Poverty, with Craig Wilson, by Princeton University Press.

 In 1991 Lodge was named Lee Kuan Yew Fellow by the Government of Singapore, and in 1994 received an honorary doctorate from INCAE.
 In 1995 The New American Ideology received the annual book award of the Academy of Management.
-From 1997 to 2007 he was a director of Nordic American Tanker Shipping, and a member of the Council on Foreign Relations.
+From 1997 to 2007 he was a director of Nordic American Tanker Shipping.
+He has been a member of the Council on Foreign Relations since 1960.
 He has taught executives in a number of companies including IBM, AT&T, and the World Bank.

 The Legitimacy of Business